dannyxd11/SIA_3D/README.md

     MATLAB and C++ files for greedy Matching Pursuit Strategies dedicated to 3-dimensions.
-    Self-Projected Matching Pursuit (SPMP3D) and Orthogonal Matching Pursuit (OMP3D) have been provided.
+    Self-Projected Matching Pursuit (SPMP3D) and Orthogonal Matching Pursuit (OMP3D) have been provided

-    The CUDA application is currently held on a private repository and will be released in due course.

-    For more information visit: <dan-whitehouse.me/fyp>

     This program is free software: you can redistribute it and/or modify